-(1) See Note 15 in the Consolidated Financial Statements for the definition of segment operating earnings.
+(1) See Note 15 16 in the Consolidated Financial Statements for the definition of segment operating earnings.

 (2) Total segment operating earnings and total segment operating margin are non-GAAP financial measures.
-We exclude purchase accounting depreciation and amortization, corporate and other, non-operating pension and postretirement benefit credit (cost), change in fair value of investments, interest expense, net, and income tax provision because we do not consider these items to be directly related to the operating performance of our segments.
+We exclude purchase accounting depreciation and amortization, corporate and other, non-operating pension and postretirement benefit credit (cost), change in fair value of investments, restructuring charges aligned with enterprise-wide strategic initiatives, interest expense, net, and income tax provision because we do not consider these items to be directly related to the operating performance of our segments.
 We believe total segment operating earnings and total segment operating margin are useful to investors as measures of operating performance.
 We use these measures to monitor and evaluate the profitability of our operating segments.
 Our measures of total segment operating earnings and total segment operating margin may be different from measures used by other companies.